Joe Bugner: Life outside boxing

 After moving to Australia, Bugner and his wife, Marlene, opened a vineyard.
 It failed in 1989, and he lost an estimated two million Australian dollars.
-He now lives in Brisbane, Queensland.

-Bugner has worked in the film industry.
+Bugner worked in the film industry.
 During the 1970s, he appeared in one of several PSAs themed Be Smart, Be Safe; these dealt with instructing children on how to safely cross a road or a street.
-In 1979 Bugner featured in an Italian film, Io sto con gli ippopotami with Bud Spencer and Terence Hill, he worked with Bud Spencer in his films in the 1980s.
-He worked as the expert adviser on the Russell Crowe film, Cinderella Man, which was a film about the heavyweight boxer James J. Braddock.
-Bugner was dropped part way through the project, which prompted him to call Crowe, "a gutless worm and a f*****g girl".
+In 1979, Bugner featured in an Italian film, Io sto con gli ippopotami, with Bud Spencer and Terence Hill, and he worked again with Spencer throughout the 1980s.
+He worked as the expert adviser on the Russell Crowe film Cinderella Man, which was a film about the heavyweight boxer James J. Braddock.
+Bugner was dropped partway through the project, which prompted him to call Crowe "a gutless worm and a f*****g girl".

-Bugner suffers from a serious back injury he sustained from training for fights in his middle years.
-He also has financial problems.
-These financial problems prompted him to re-enter the ring at such an advanced age.
+Bugner suffered from a serious back injury he sustained from training for fights in his middle years.
+Financial problems prompted him to re-enter the ring at such an advanced age.
 A benefit was held for Bugner in 2008 by Kevin Lueshing.

-In November 2009, Bugner replaced Camilla Dallerup on day 4 of the British TV show I'm A Celebrity Get Me Out Of Here!.
-He left the show on day 16 after losing a bushtucker trial called 'Jungle Jail' to fellow celebrity Stuart Manning.
+In November 2009, Bugner replaced Camilla Dallerup on day 4 of the British TV show I'm a Celebrity...Get Me Out of Here!.
+He left the show on day 16 after losing a bush tucker trial called 'Jungle Jail' to fellow celebrity Stuart Manning.

-Bugner has three children, James, Joe Jr., and Amy, from his ex-wife Melody.
+Bugner had three children: James, Joe Jr. and Amy, with his ex-wife Melody.

-Bugner's autobiography, Joe Bugner - My Story, was published by New Holland Publishing (Australia) in November 2013.
+Bugner's autobiography, Joe Bugner – My Story, was published by New Holland Publishing (Australia) on 14 November 2013.

+Bugner spent his final years with dementia and died at a care home in Brisbane, Australia, on 1 September 2025, at the age of 75.